sergiocazzolato/gce-cleaner/README.md

 * timeout = the timeout used to delete the instances measured in minutes (default: 120)
 * haltkey = the key used to determine the timeout for the specific instance (default: halt-timeout)
 * credentials = the path to the google credentials used to list/remove instances (default: $SNAP_COMMON/application_default_credentials.json)

+## Deploy with Spread

+There is a spread task to make the automatic deployment of the gce-cleaner into a google instance.

+Before running the spread task, it is required to have in the project path a file called sa.json with the appropiated service account credentials.
+Those credentials will be used to connect the snap to the gce project.

+Use the following command to run the spread task:

+> spread -reuse google:ubuntu-16.04-64:tasks/deploy